Daniya06/Daniya06/README.md

 - 👋 Hi, I’m @Daniya06
-- 👀 I’m interested in getting a job and learning new things
+- 👀 I’m interested in learning new things about UI and UX design
 - 🌱 I’m currently learning front end coding and web design, moving to AI in the future
 - 💞️ I’m looking to collaborate on websites and projects
 - 📫 How to reach me through my insta at @daniya.s06 !